wellcomecollection/knowledge-graph/README.md

 ## Querying the populated graph store

-Use the query api to search the existing concepts and return their variant names.
-Run
+Use the query API to search the existing concepts and return their variant names.
+To start up the API, run

 ```
 make api